 Italy's Prime Minister Giuseppe Conte Resigns: What's Next?

-The political chaos in Rome is ongoing, as its two-party coalition has come to an end.
+The ongoing political chaos in Rome is ongoing, as its two-party coalition has come to an end.

 About 14 months ago the Lega Nord (Northern League) and the anti-establishment Five Star Movement (M5S) formed a coalition to govern with Giuseppe Conte leading as independent prime minister.